 ICL-CNRS fellowship are intended to strengthen the scientific exchanges and collaborations between the French mathematical community and the Department in all the fields where both are strong.
 It is expected that the applicants have an international profile with a very strong track record and have established ties with one or several members of the Department.
 Applicants must be sponsored by one of the ‘hosts’ at Imperial who commit to collaborate with them during their stay and possibly beyond.
 Ideally, a number of publications co-authored by the awardees and their hosts or other academics from the department should result from the award.
 To enable a wider impact within the Department and beyond, the awardees will be asked to deliver a 6 to 8 hour course on their field of expertise.
 This course is aimed at establishing new collaborations with PhD students, Research Associates and Fellows.

 Department of Mathematics provides travel and accommodation support up to £2,000 per month.
 CNRS provides teaching buyout money to fellows holding a University Professorship.

-Application must be made by sending below documents in pdf format by email to email@example.com:
+Applications must be made by sending the documents listed below in PDF format by email to firstname.lastname@example.org:

 - CV of the applicant